shivanikhobrekar/LendingClubCaseStudy/README.md

 The finance company wants to minimize losses from loan defaults by identifying high-risk applicants.
 The goal is to understand which factors indicate a borrower is likely to default, so the company can make informed decisions on loan approvals.

+### Note- Before loading loan.csv file, extract the loan.csv file from loan.zip which is present in github repository

 ## Steps Performed
 - Data Sourcing
 - Data Cleaning